 I used rice vinegar for this recipe because of its less pungent aroma and more subtle flavors.
 It’s alright to use sukang paombong when cooking meat but I find it too overpowering for cooking vegetable dishes.
 I also used ground white pepper for the same reason.

-- 2-3 tbsps. of extra virgin coconut oil
+- 2 to 3 tablespoons extra virgin coconut oil

 - ground white pepper

-- 1 tbsp. of finely sliced onion leaves for garnish
+- 1 tablespoon finely sliced onion leaves for garnish

 - Dab the mushrooms with absorbent paper towels to remove excess water.